zubair1024/tessy/readme.md

 # TESSY
-A collection of side projects for playround around with Tessel Project.
+A collection of side projects for playing around with Tessel Project.

 ### References:
 [Tessel.io](https://tessel.io/)